omarmosid/daily-update-gchat-bot/README.md

-## Z-Daily - Daily Update gChat Bot
+## Daily Update gChat Bot

-Z-Daily is a gChat bot that sends a daily message to a gChat channel.
+A gChat bot that sends a daily message to a gChat channel.

 Built on CF Workers.